ValerioMedeiros/BEval/README.md

 3. Configure the repository git in Eclipse:
  * Click  `Window` > `Open Perspective` > `Open` and select `Git Repository Exploring`.
- * Click `Clone a Git Repository` then in field URI past `https://github.com/ValerioMedeiros/BIntegration.git` using HTTPS or `git@github.com:ValerioMedeiros/BIntegration.git` using SSH.
+ * Click `Clone a Git Repository` then in field URI paste `https://github.com/ValerioMedeiros/BIntegration.git` using HTTPS or `git@github.com:ValerioMedeiros/BIntegration.git` using SSH.
  * Follow the remaining procedures to clone a local git repository.

 4. Import the project as an existing maven project.
  * Click `File` > `Import` then select `Maven` after `Existing Maven Project`.
- * Click `Next` and in the field `Root Directory` past your git repository path, for example `/home/username/git/BIntegration`.
+ * Click `Next` and in the field `Root Directory` paste your git repository path, for example `/home/username/git/BIntegration`.
  * Follow the remaining procedures to create the maven project.